 The Th.M. consists of 26 semester hours of postgraduate work.
 A major may be completed in the field of Old Testament, New Testament, or Theology.
 The Th.M. curriculum consists of six three-hour content courses, including two postgraduate seminars.
-Each student must also complete a four-hour reading and research course, and a four-hour capstone project.
+Each student must also complete a three-hour reading and research course, and a five-hour capstone project.
 Students who have not taken their systematic theology at DBTS must take at least two of the three systematic courses.

 The Th.M. project must demonstrate the student’s competence in critical thinking, original research, and proper literary style.
 It must also show that he has an acceptable understanding of his subject and must be in basic agreement with the doctrinal position of the Seminary.
 The project must be completed within two years from the finishing of all course work.
 Students can choose from three options…

 - A research thesis of approximately 70 to 100 pages in length

 - A ministry research project of approximately 70 to 100 pages in length, focused on the student’s specific ministry context or interest

 - An approved article published in a peer-reviewed academic journal